davidfrantz/force/docs/source/howto/datacube.rst

 How to define the datacube parameters?
 --------------------------------------

 When generating Level 2 ARD data with FORCE L2PS, you need to define the datacube in the parameter file.
-Empty parameter files can be generated with ``force-parameter``.
+Empty parameter files can be generated with ``force-parameter``

 - ``DO_REPROJ`` indicates whether the images should be reprojected to the target coordinate system - or stay in their original UTM projection.
 - ``DO_TILE`` indicates whether the images should be tiled to chips that intersect with the grid system - or stay in the original reference system (WRS-2/MGRS).